antsj8/configuring-on-premises-Active-Directory/README.md

 <p/>

-Log out and close the connection to DC-1 and log back in using "mydomain.com/jane_admin" (will be the admin account we use)
+Log out and close the connection to DC-1 and log back in using "mydomain.com/jane_admin" (will be the admin account we use).

 <p/>